floweredscarf/su25/labs/lab17/index.md

 about a graph:

 - Are given vertices `u` and `v` adjacent?
-- Is vertex `v` incident to a particular edge `e`?
 - What vertices are adjacent to `v`?
 - What edges are incident to `v`?

-Most of today's lab will involve thinking about how fast and how efficient each of these operations is using different representations of a graph.
+The next portion of today's lab will involve thinking about how fast and how efficient each of these operations is using different representations of a graph.

 Imagine that we want to represent a graph that looks like this: